Kentucky Auto Dealer Bond$0 to $100,000 -- Determined by Your Financial Assets

 How much does a Kentucky auto dealer bond cost?

 Your annual premium depends on which bond amount the Commission assigns.
 For the $15,000 minimum bond, expect $150-$1,500 per year (1-10% based on credit).
 A $50,000 bond costs $500-$5,000 annually.
 The maximum $100,000 bond costs $1,000-$10,000 per year.
 Applicants with excellent credit (750+) typically pay 1-2%, while those with challenged credit may pay up to 10%.
-We can often find competitive rates even with credit scores below 600.
+Use our auto dealer bond calculator for a personalized estimate.

 What happens if my financial situation improves after I get bonded?

 Kentucky allows dealers to request a bond reduction at renewal if their financial position has improved.
 Submit an updated financial statement (TC 98-1 Pages 2 and 2A) showing you now meet the $100,000 liquid asset threshold or a higher qualifying amount.
 The Commission reviews updated financials at its monthly meeting and can reduce or eliminate the bond requirement.
+This is a major advantage of Kentucky's system -- your bond cost can decrease as your business grows.

 What are Kentucky dealer signage requirements?